codonaft/codonaft.github.io/_posts/2024-08-11-improved-zapthreads.md

 - can't and doesn't need to distinguish external signer users from those who are less secured
 - will less likely to annoy with unnecessary permission requests.

-Most likely this topic was discussed
+Most likely this topic was discussed in
 {% include span_with_tooltip.html body="the past" tooltip="However I didn't find it.
 I'd be grateful for any links to the related discussions!" %}
 and I suspect that I'm naïvely missing some case that breaks this design somewhere, so your thoughts on all this are very welcome.